 Risks and causes of breast cancer

-Around one in eight women in the UK develop breast cancer during their life, making it the most common cancer in women.
+Around 1 in 8 women in the UK develop breast cancer during their life, making it the most common cancer in women.

 It isn't usually possible to know exactly what causes a person's breast cancer.

 Something that increases the chances of developing a condition is called a risk factor.
 With breast cancer, some risk factors cannot be influenced, such as those cancers that are genetically inherited.
 However, other risks may be able to be reduced or modified.